 See event listings and more articles in this edition of Agri-News: March 21, 2022 issue

-“This report presents the multi-year performance of cow/calf producers participating in Alberta Agriculture, Forestry and Rural Economic Development’s (AFRED) AgriProfit$ Business Analysis and Research Program,” says Ann Boyda, livestock economist with AFRED.
+“This report presents the multi-year performance of cow/calf producers participating in AgriProfit$ Business Analysis and Research Program,” says Ann Boyda, livestock economist with the Alberta government.
 “The AgriProfit$ program is free, and provides services for farm business managers that help them make better business management decisions.”

 The AgriProfit$ beef program examines the profitability, financial and production efficiencies, and risk-bearing ability of the entire beef operation.
 It also sheds light on how each production stage contributes to overall profitability.